AI Cybersecurity Risks in 2026: The Ultimate Guide to Data Protection

 Introduction

 The scale of this transformation is staggering.
 According to a recent Gartner prediction, by 2026, more than 80% of enterprises will have used generative AI APIs or deployed GenAI-enabled applications in production, a monumental leap from less than 5% in 2023.
-This rapid, widespread adoption introduces a complex and pervasive attack surface, demanding an immediate, structured AI risk management framework.
+This rapid, widespread adoption introduces a complex and pervasive attack surface, with the increasing frequency and sophistication of cyber attacks enabled by AI, demanding an immediate, structured AI risk management framework.

 Also Read: How to Prevent Data Theft by Employees - Data Loss Prevention